adambloomer/docker-compose--wordpress/README.md

 If you already have a Wordpress site that you want to convert to the docker server method then you either need to move your wordpress install to a `www` folder or edit the docker-compose.yml file to change the folder mappings.

-I've purposefully not put in a build process (or populated the dev folder with anything) as this is literally meant to be purely for docker and not a Wordpress build boilerplate as we have one of those already.
+I've purposefully not put in a build process as this is literally meant to be purely for serving via docker and not a Wordpress boilerplate.

 file structure
 ------------------